dami-gupta-git/cancer_rag_original/README.md

 ## How It Works

 1. **Input**: User provides gene symbol, variant, and optionally tumor type
-2. **Data Retrieval**: Async HTTP requests fetch evidence from OncoKB and CIViC
+2. **Data Retrieval**: Async HTTP requests fetch evidence from OncoKB, CIViC, and ClinicalTrials.gov in parallel
 3. **Summarization**: Evidence is condensed for efficient LLM processing
-4. **LLM Analysis**: Prompt instructs LLM to act as a genomic pathologist
+4. **LLM Analysis**: Prompt instructs LLM to act as a genomic pathologist, considering all available evidence and clinical trials
-5. **Structured Output**: LLM returns JSON with classification and recommendations
+5. **Structured Output**: LLM returns JSON with classification, therapy recommendations, and relevant clinical trials

 ## API Reference